MaskStarmoon/MaskStarmoon/README.md

 - 🌱 I’m web designer and web/application developer.
 - I'm still a beginner in application development but I have experience in web design or creating websites
 - 💞️ I’m looking to collaborate on make app or make web^^
-- 📫 How to reach me;
+- 📫 How to reach me:
-  • my gmail: starmoon20240@gmail.com
+- my gmail: starmoon20240@gmail.com
 - 😄 Pronouns: call me Range/Veng
 - ⚡ Fun fact: i am also a backend, i can create API🗿